ConfigMgr Console

 BitLocker and TPM go hand-in-hand, so you need to ensure that both are enabled.
 How can you tell, though, what laptops are using BitLocker and if it is enabled?
 What about TPM?
 Not only do you have to ensure that both were setup correctly to begin with, but sometimes when testing or troubleshooting problems, admins turn one or the other off and forget to turn them back on.

-Fortunately, with System Center Configuration Manager (SCCM) Current Branch you can inventory the state of both BitLocker and TPM.
+Fortunately, with Microsoft Configuration Manager (ConfigMGr) Current Branch, you can inventory the state of both BitLocker and TPM.
 Unfortunately, there aren’t any built-in reports for you to run in order to review this data.

 With Endpoint Insight’s BitLocker and TPM Status dashboard you can quickly see the number of computers that are completely protected.
 In addition, you can see how many computers either need BitLocker enabled or have a TPM issue.